bxparks/AceButton/docs/resistor_ladder/README.md

 ```

 The difficulty with this circuit is calculating the required resistor values for
-the number of switches that you want for a given pin.
+the number of buttons that you want for a given pin.
 Suppose you want 8
-switches, instead of the 4 shown above.
+buttons, instead of the 4 shown above.
 Ideally, you want the voltages to be
-spaced roughly equally apart.
-How would you calculate the required resistor
+spaced in equal voltage increments.
+With a little bit of algebra, it is
-values?
+possible to come up with a formula to calculate the resistor values for

-With a little bit of algebra, it is possible to come up with a formula.
-Let `N`
+`N` buttons which are spaced in increments of `1/N` voltage levels apart.

-be the number of switches and resistors (in this case, N=8).
-Let `R0` be the
+Let `N` be the number of buttons and resistors (as a concrete example, let
-top-most resistor, in this case R0 = 10 kOhm.
-The recurrence formula turns out
+`N=8`).
+Let `R0` be the top-most resistor, for example, 10 kOhm.
+The recurrence
-to be the following:
+formula to calculate each `R(i+1)` from `R(0)` turns out to be the following:

 ```
 R1/R0 = 1/(N-1) = 1/7